madetech/lunchinator/README.md

 - The draw can be amended here: https://mt-lunchinator.herokuapp.com/.
 The password can be found in 1password.

 - Run the `/lunchinator_send_confirmation` command to individually message the selected lunchers.
 This message will output the restaurant, date and lunchers who will be attending with them.

-- Run the `/lunchinator_send_announcement` command weekly.
-This will display the lunchers and restaurant for that week on the announcements channel.